-4. benefit from your participation as a board member of the education corporation? ☐ Yes × No If Yes , please describe the nature of your relationship and if this person could benefit from your participation.
-5 Are you a past, current, or prospective employee of the charter school, 3. education corporation, and/or an entity that provides comprehensive management services ("CMO"), whether for-profit or not-for-profit, which contracts, or may contract, with the charter school or education corporation; or do you serve as an employee, officer, or director of, or own a controlling interest in, a business or entity that contracts, or does business with, or plans to contract or do business with, the charter school, education corporation, and/or a CMO, whether for-profit or not-for-profit, including, but not limited to, the lease of real or personal property to the said entities?

-If Yes , please provide a description of the position(s) you hold, your responsibilities, your salary and your start date.
+4. Are you related, by blood or marriage, to any person that could otherwise benefit from your participation as a board member of the education corporation?
+Yes X No If Yes , please describe the nature of your relationship and if this person could benefit from your participation.
+5. Are you a past, current, or prospective employee of the charter school, education corporation, and/or an entity that provides comprehensive management services ("CMO"), whether for-profit or not-for-profit, which contracts, or may contract, with the charter school or education corporation; or do you serve as an employee, officer, or director of, or own a controlling interest in, a business or entity that contracts, or does business with, or plans to contract or do business with, the charter school, education corporation, and/or a CMO, whether for-profit or not-for-profit, including, but not limited to, the lease of real or personal property to the said entities? × Yes No If Yes , please provide a description of the position(s) you hold, your responsibilities, your salary and your start date.
+President of the Harlem Children's Zone, non-profit institutional partner, since 7/1/2014; \$400,000 salary